cybermantix/feral-core/README.md

 We want to give back to the community and industry that has supported us all these years.
 As such our goal is to offer valuable code for free.

-There is a need to have some income to pay some bills and as such, we will offer some pro-plugins that are a low yearly cost model along with professional services for businesses that need some help use the platform.
+There is a need to have some income to pay some bills and as such, we will offer some pro-plugins at low yearly cost along with professional services for businesses that need some help use the platform.

 ## PHP CS Fixer
 tools/php-cs-fixer/vendor/bin/php-cs-fixer fix src